-Garden Tower Project recommends stationary objects under the towers, or the use of a platform with casters attached.
-For full-time caster-wheel use, we recommend a platform or dolly.
-Many of these platforms have inboard wheels that reduce the stability of the tower.
+Garden Tower Project recommends the use of stationary objects under the towers, or a platform with casters attached.
+For full-time caster use, we recommend a platform or dolly.
+Many of these platforms have built in wheels that reduce the stability of the tower.
 Please use them with caution.

-Three supporters offered their solutions below.
-The first is the easiest and an out of-the-box solution requiring no skills, know how or tools.
-The second one--which builds on the first--is the most accessible for most folks with some time, tools and minimal DIY skills.
-The third is more highly engineered and for the experienced DIY’er with the proper skills and tools.
-A big thanks to our three supporters for their contributions!!!!
+Three Garden Tower 2™ users offered their solutions.
+The first is the easiest and an out of-the-box solution requiring no skills, know-how, or tools.
+The second method, which extends the first, is a good fit for folks with time, tools, light DIY skills.
+The third is more highly engineered and for the experienced DIY’er with appropriate skills and tools.
+Garden Tower project gives a big thank you to our three supporters for their contributions!

-- Do not use only a spindle caster through the feet (for more than 12 hours).
-The base must be supported at least in part.
+- Do not use only a spindle caster through the feet for more than 12 hours.
+The base must be at least partly supported.

-- The larger the wheel, the easier to negotiate uneven surfaces.
+- The larger the wheel, the easier it is to negotiate uneven surfaces.

-- Polyolefin wheels will resist getting flat spots, and/or marring surfaces.
+- Polyolefin wheels will resist getting flat spots, and are unlikely to mar surfaces.

-- Treated (or marine grade) or painted plywood will last the longest in all weather conditions.
+- Treated, marine grade, or painted plywood will last the longest in all weather conditions.

-AGAIN: Many of these platforms have inboard wheels that will reduce the stability of the tower so please use them with caution.
+CAUTION Many of these platforms have inboard wheels that will reduce the stability of the tower.
+Please use them with caution.